Process Steps

 My parents have me on their health insurance plan, so I’m covered, right?

 Not necessarily.
 If you are covered by your own or your parents’ private health insurance plan, you should confirm the actual level of cover you will have while abroad.
 Ensure that travel, medical treatment, repatriation and personal liability are included.
 Find out whether there is a stipulation about the duration of any one single trip – for instance, some policies set a limit of 60 days for a single trip, and this clearly wouldn’t cover you for a placement where you will be away continuously for a longer period, although you may be able to arrange “extended stay” cover for a small additional fee.
 You can establish all of this quite easily by carefully reading the policy document and by contacting the health insurance company directly.
 You may be able to purchase additional cover for travel insurance if this is not included in an existing health insurance policy.
-Please note that the International Office will not be able to advise on the suitability of various policies, and the onus is on you to ensure that you are adequately covered.
+Please note that Global Galway will not be able to advise on the suitability of various policies, and the onus is on you to ensure that you are adequately covered.

 If the worst happens and you need to make use of your insurance …